Betty May: Later life

-Little is known of Betty May's life after the mid 1930s but in 1955 a notice was placed in a London newspaper by her publishers, Duckworth, seeking information about her: "TIGER WOMAN – Will "BETTY MAY" or anyone who knows her whereabouts since 1934 communicate by letter with her publishers..."
+In 1955 a notice was placed in a London newspaper by her publishers, Duckworth, seeking information about her: "TIGER WOMAN – Will "BETTY MAY" or anyone who knows her whereabouts since 1934 communicate by letter with her publishers..."
 Just two days later, the Daily Express published a story saying that Betty May had been "found".
 The Express reported that she was living in a "semi-basement bed-sitter in Luton Road, Chatham" and that "After she disappeared from London she 'went north.' she said.
 Then for three years after the war she camped out in a beauty spot.
 After that to her bed-sitter in Chatham" Virginia Nicholson writes of May "resurfacing" as Betty May Bailey after the Second World War and therefore a possible fifth marriage.
-Celine Hispiche writes that Betty May "lived until 86 and was buried in Kent".
+May lived in Strood in her later years, and died from a heart attack at Medway Maritime Hospital in Gillingham on 5 May 1980, at the age of 85.